USA4UNHCR/USA-for-UNHCR-Challenge/borehole_access/README.md

 ## Datasets

 ### UNHCR WASH Borehole Data
 A csv file can be downloaded here: http://wash.unhcr.org/wash-gis-portal/.
-It is also in the `tools_borehole_data` folder.
+It is also in the `tools_borehole_data` folder as`boreholes_wash.csv`.
+Note the data is sparse and not all boreholes that overlap with mapped tents include `yield` or `daily pumping time`.

 ### Refugee Camp Geolocation Data
 Contained in the `UNHCR_data` subfolder.
 Note that camp and borehole datasets do not perfectly overlap, but you can view the list of camps and boreholes that overlap (`tools_borehole_data`)  - all of which are in Africa.